 If a user fails authentication, the user is redirected to a failed authorization page (not illustrated in the figure).
-When an authenticated user attempts to access an unauthorized page, for which he does not have permission, he is redirected to a denied authorization page.
+When an authenticated user attempts to access an unauthorized page (for which permission has not been granted), he or she is redirected to a denied authorization page.

 Steps to Configure Access Control

 To configure access control to your website, do the following:

 - Configure an authentication database.

 - Associate the authentication database with your website.